 Sheila Smith was born and raised in New Jersey.
 After obtaining a degree in Chemistry she moved to NYC.
-Art was always part of her childhood, for several cousins were artists.
-Her real art education started with frequent visits to New York's MOMA and Guggenheim Museums.
+Her art education began there with frequent visits to New York's MOMA and Guggenheim Museums.
 The painters who interested her most in those days included Van Gogh and Picasso.

-Eventually Smith settled in Utica, New York with her husband and three children.
-She ended her chemistry career in order to take on family and household responsibilities.
+Eventually Smith settled in Utica, NY with her husband and three children.
+She ended her chemistry career in order to take on family responsibilities.
 She started to study drawing and painting at Munson-Williams-Proctor Arts Institute (MWP).
 She found parallels between creating art and scientific research; both were solitary processes involving thinking, working with one’s hands and applying learned techniques and knowledge to the creative process.
-She completed the MWP Fine Arts Studio Program and began to work as a sculptor.

 ©All images copyright of Sheila Smith.